Belarus Free Theatre: Aims

 Khalezin, who is also a dramatist himself, having become "famous with his piece 'Ja prishel' (Here I am) which gleaned many international awards," observes that "'All theatres in Belarus are state-owned ...
 The directors and creative directors are appointed by the Ministry of Culture.
 The performances are censored, the programs are old and musty.
 We want to offer an alternative, a modern theatre that discusses social problems with a degree of creative freedom.'"

 According to its website, "the main aim" of the performances of the Free Theatre is to "break through stereotypes of the Belarusian population that are imposed by the ideological system of Belarusian dictatorial regime."

 "Belarus Free Theatre will exist as long as it is creatively alive", says Nikolai Khalezin.

 Members of the Belarus Free Theatre and other Belarusian dissidents cite Václav Havel and the 1989 Velvet Revolution in the former Czechoslovakia, Polish theatre, and other Eastern European protest movements of the 1960s and '70s as inspirations and models for their artistic resistance as part of the status quo in Belarus.

 Activities

-"implementation of educational master-classes by the leading theatrical figures of Europe, USA and Russia for the young Belarusian dramaturges and scenarists";

-"organizing the International Contest of modern dramaturgy 'Free Theatre' and publishing the almanac of laureate plays";

-"underground performances of the Belarusian prohibited playwrights and best European and American plays that reflect modern life in all its aspects";

-"public readings of plays of the Belarusian dramatists in Belarus, Russia, Ukraine and the Baltic states, as well as at the leading European theatrical festivals";

-"publishing of collection of the Contemporary Belarusian Dramaturgy";